ukff/kyma-environment-broker/docs/03-21-custom-modules-configuration.md

 }
 ```

-# Incorrect API calls:
+Incorrect API calls:

-Any call with "modules" section not set will fail, it is due usage of "oneOf" feature in JSON Schema.
+A call with the "modules" section not set fails due to using the "oneOf" feature in the JSON Schema.

 ```
 modules: {}
 ```

-Any call with "modules" section and filled with both params will fail, it is due usage of "oneOf" feature in JSON Schema.
+A call with the "modules" section with both parameters filled in fails due to using the "oneOf" feature in the JSON Schema.

 ```
 modules: {